Coupling Quantum Matter and Gravity

-\begin{acknowledgement} AG.\ acknowledges funding from the VolkswagenStiftung.
-DG.\ and PKS.\ acknowledge support from the Deutsche Forschungsgemeinschaft via the Collaborative Research Centre 1227 `DQ-mat', projects A05 and B08, at Leibniz University Hannover.
+\begin{acknowledgement} A.\,G.\ acknowledges funding from the VolkswagenStiftung.
+D.\,G.\ and P.\,K.\,S.\ acknowledge support from the Deutsche Forschungsgemeinschaft via the Collaborative Research Centre 1227 `DQ-mat', projects A05 and B08, at Leibniz University Hannover.
 All three authors would like to thank the organisers of the 740\textsuperscript{th}~WE-Heraeus-Seminar `Experimental Tests and Signatures of Modified and Quantum Gravity' for the opportunity to present and discuss the topics which laid the foundation for this work. \end{acknowledgement}